SamirNabadov/vsphere-iac-terraform-ansible/README.md

 __Basic settings__
 ------------
-* Creating virtual machines from template Terraform
+* Creating virtual machines from template with Terraform
 * Installing packages based on Ansible playbooks, setting up httpd and postgresql
 * Using null_resource on Terraform to execute Ansible plabooks
 * Configuring resources on Terraform in separate files for Web and Database virtual machines